PhineeTems/Process_deadlock_with_Mutex/README.md

 Here we are simulating  a programme which deals mutual exclusion with the pthread.h library to solve de problem of process deadlock in an Os.
 Its a c language and am conpiling on CodeBlock Ide you will be set to install the pthread.h library on the Ide.

+The idea is that first a thread expresses its desire to acquire a lock and sets flag[self] = 1 and then gives the other thread a chance to acquire the lock.
+If the thread desires to acquire the lock, then, it gets the lock and passes the chance to the 1st thread.
+If it does not desire to get the lock then the while loop breaks and the 1st thread gets the chance.

 How to install:

 The procedure to incorporate the library into MinGW for CodeBlocks is as follows: